This post may contain affiliate links. Please read my disclosure for more information.

 Effective on the trail and in town; This is the selling point Ridgemont Outfitters makes up front.
 They’re not trying to convince anyone that these are the best hiking boots in the world.
 They’re claiming that these are solid hiking boots that will serve you well in town, at the movies, and at the store, in addition to performing well on the trail.
 It’s honest advertising, these boots do well in all of these environments.

 The price is right; At $99, these boots are a bit of a steal.
+The Monty Hi color scheme that I chose is one of the least expensive, but they’ve got a variety of inexpensive choices for all tastes.
 Sure, you can find cheaper hiking boots, but I wouldn’t vouch for their quality or comfort.
 I doubt they’ll look as sharp as these Montys either.
 You may have to pay shipping, but Ridgemont Outfitters has had free shipping sales a few times since I’ve bought mine, so keep your eye on their webpage.

 The tread is lacking for some terrain; When going up and down snowy or muddy hills, I could have used more tread.
 If you’re planning on regularly covering challenging terrain, you might want to consider a more technical boot.